Demographic models

 # Time difference of 2.141642 mins

-Inspect the tree-sequence object saved in the ts variable by typing it into the R console again (this interactivity really helps with catching nasty bugs early during the programming of your script).
+Inspect the tree-sequence object saved in the ts variable by typing it into the R console again.
 You can also do a similar thing via the table produced by the ts_samples() function.
 You should see a much smaller number of individuals being recorded, indicating that the simulation was much more efficient and produced genomic data for only the individuals of interest.

 Note: When you think about it, it’s actually quite astonishing how fast msprime and tskit are when dealing with such a huge amount of sequence data from tens of thousands of individuals on a simple laptop!